The title of Stephen Ambrose’s book on the building of the transcontinental railroad is: Nothing Like It in the World.

 Speaking of which: If a six-hour delay sounds irritating, consider the madhouse of SFO airport on a summer Saturday.
 In my case, this included the longest security line I have ever seen, filling the entire rope queue and stretching another 100 yards down the concourse; worse yet—for the first time in my life—American Airlines canceled my flight and then rebooked me 70 minutes earlier at a different airport.

 Even without that ugly contrast, the California Zephyr was two days in paradise.

 About the Author

 Joseph W. Smith III is a teacher, writer and speaker in Central Pennsylvania.
 With degrees from Syracuse and NYU, Joe taught high school English for 30 years before retiring to focus on writing.
 He has compiled seven books, including studies of Hitchcock, the Bible, church life and under-the-radar movies; he also writes for several periodicals and websites.
 Joe is a church officer, community band member, beer snob, Buffalo Bills fan, book-group leader and lifelong reader who listens to music whenever not sleeping.
-Visit his website, josephwsmithiii.com, or contact him directly at email@example.com.
+Contact him directly at firstname.lastname@example.org.